rianquinn/hypervisor/docs/Microkernel Syscall Specification.md

 bf_vps_op_run tells the microkernel to execute a given VPS on behalf of a given VP and VM.
 This system call only returns if an error occurs.
 On success, this system call will physically execute the requested VM and VP using the requested VPS, and the extension will only execute again on the next VMExit.

+Unless an extension needs to change the active VM, VP or VPS, the extension should use bf_vps_op_run_current instead of bf_vps_op_run. bf_vps_op_run is slow as it must perform a series of checks to determine if it has any work to perform before execution of a VM can occur.

+Unlike bf_vps_op_run_current which is really just a return to microkernel execution, bf_vps_op_run must perform the following operations:
+- It first verifies that the provided VM, VP and VPS are all created.
+Meaning, and extension must first use the create ABI to properly create a VM, VP and VPS before it may be used.
+- Next, it must ensure VM, VP and VPS assignment is correct.
+A newly created VP and VPS are unassigned.
+Once bf_vps_op_run is executed, the VP is assigned to the provided VM and the VPS is assigned to the provided VP.
+The VP and VPS are also both assigned to the PP bf_vps_op_run is executed on.
+Once these assignments take place, an extension cannot change them, and any attempt to run a VP or VPS on a VM, VP or PP they are not assigned to will fail.
+It is impossible to change the assigned of a VM or VP, but an extension can change the assignment of a VP and VPSs PP by using the bf_vp_op_migrate function.
+- Next, bf_vps_op_run must determine if it needs to migrate a VPS to the PP the VPS is being executed on by bf_vps_op_run.
+For more information about how this works, please see bf_vp_op_migrate.
+- Finally, bf_vps_op_run must ensure the active VM, VP and VPS are set to the VM, VP and VPS provided to this ABI.
+Any changes in the active state could cause additional operations to take place.
+For example, the VPS must transfer the TLS state of the general purpose registers to its internal cache so that the VPS that is about to become active can use the TLS block instead.

 **Input:**
 | Register Name | Bits | Description |
 | :------------ | :--- | :---------- |